lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - After filtering, you can double-click on clinics to add them to column A, or you can highlight the clinics and click the gray "add all" button (Box B6) to add them to column A.

-- In the future, if you want to quickly get the same list of clinics again, you can click on the gray "Get previous clinic list from last click of Get Patient-level Data" button (Box B3) to add them to column A.
+- In the future, if you want to quickly get the same list of clinics again, you can select the grey "Get previous clinic list from last click of Get Patient-level Data" arrow in Column B (Cell B3).

 ### 5. To view your team patient data and your team trends click "Get Patient-level Data."
 We will not do this in-session today.